-Blue Colorado Spruce Picea pungens 'var. glauca'
+Colorado Spruce Picea pungens

 Height: 50 feet Spread: 20 feet Sunlight: O

 Hardiness Zone: 2

-Other Names: Colorado Blue Spruce

 Description:

-A popular and much-sought-out evergreen accent tree with large stout branches and long, very pointy silvery-blue needles, far more reliable color than the species, a tree of great beauty and color; extremely hardy and rugged, makes an excellent windbreak Ornamental Features Blue Colorado Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
-It has attractive bluish-green evergreen foliage which emerges blue in spring.
-The needles are highly ornamental and remain bluish-green throughout the winter.
+A high quality evergreen accent tree with large stout branches and long, very pointy needles in colors ranging from bright green to silver blue, different from tree to tree; extremely hardy and rugged, makes an excellent windbreak Ornamental Features Colorado Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has rich green evergreen foliage which emerges bluish-green in spring.
+The needles remain green throughout the winter.
 The rough gray bark adds an interesting dimension to the landscape.
-Landscape Attributes Blue Colorado Spruce is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
+Landscape Attributes Colorado Spruce is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+This is a relatively low maintenance tree.
+When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
+Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
+It has no significant negative characteristics.
+Colorado Spruce is recommended for the following landscape applications; - Accent - Vertical Accent - Windbreaks and Shelterbelts

-Blue Colorado Spruce Photo courtesy of NetPS Plant Finder
+Colorado Spruce Photo courtesy of NetPS Plant Finder